ambitus/pyracf/common/security_request_error.md

 &nbsp;

-For an understanding of return or reason codes returned from IRRSMO00, you can review [IRRSMO00's Return and Reason Codes documentation]](https://www.ibm.com/docs/en/zos/2.3.0?topic=operations-return-reason-codes).
-The 'Messages' list shown in the sample below also contains any error messages or other such information.
+{: .note}
+> _For an understanding of IRRSMO00 return and reason codes, see the [IRRSMO00 Return and Reason Codes](https://www.ibm.com/docs/en/zos/3.2.0?topic=operations-return-reason-codes) documentation._

 ###### Python Script
 ```python